databio/pypiper/doc/source/features.rst

 - |error|
 	Pypiper closes pipelines gracefully on interrupt or termination signals, converting the status to `failed`.
 By default, a process that returns a nonzero value halts the pipeline, unlike in bash, where by default the pipeline would continue using an incomplete or failed result.
 This behavior can be overridden as desired with a single parameter.
 - |recovery|
-	If a job is interrupted (with SIGINT or SIGTERM), either from a user or by a cluster resource manager, pypiper will set a `dynamic recovery flag`.
+	If a job is interrupted (with SIGINT or SIGTERM), either from a user or by a cluster resource manager, pypiper will set a `dynamic recovery` flag.
 The next time the run is started, it will automatically pick up where it left off.
 This makes pypiper pipelines `automatically pre-emption ready`, so they can be immediately deployed on servers where jobs may be pre-empted.